Shakeskeyboarde/wurk/core/wurk/README-MOTIVATION.md

 First, a disclaimer.
 The views here are my own, and you do not need to share them.
 I'm not trying to convince you of anything.
 I'm just telling my story.

+## TL;DR

+- I like NPM and PNPM... as package (not monorepo) managers.
+- I do not like Yarn for anything (too many wtf/m).
+- NPM and Yarn don't have sufficient monorepo management features.
+- PNPM is 79% good enough, but still not quite there for monorepos (for me).
+- Lerna was good, but is now Nx-centric (Nrwl), which is not.
+- Tried other monorepo management tools: Rush, Bit, Turborepo, and Nx.
+  - Over-engineered (for me, and probably many others).
+  - Too much lock-in.
+  - Not extensible.
+- Lerna-Lite would once have been good enough, but now I want extensibility.

+Wurk is a lightweight, extensible, monorepo management tool.

 ## NPM

 When I first started using Node.js in about 2011 (v0.4.x), NPM had just been released, and it seemed like one of the nicest package managers I'd ever seen.
 The `node_modules` solution to incompatible transitive dependency versions was genius!
 It was an easy algorithm to understand and very transparent.
 I can go find the source to anything I'm depending on, right there in my project directory.
 I can even selectively use _parts_ of packages.